Scheir/pythonStuff/README.md

 #Examples of API usages.

-To create a customer do a POST request to <SERVER>/customer.
+* To create a customer do a POST request to <SERVER>/customer.
 The body requires a name and a type field.

 {
 	"name":"Scheir",
 	"type":"Small Company"
 }

-To query a customer do a GET request to <SERVER>/customer.
+* To query a customer do a GET request to <SERVER>/customer.
 The body requires a name field

 {
 	"name":"Scheir",
 }

-To create an order do a POST requst to <SERVER>/order.
-The body requires name, and a cart: list of valid items and their quantity.
+* To create an order do a POST requst to <SERVER>/order.The body requires name, and a cart: list of valid items and their quantity.

 {
 	"name":"Scheir",
 	"cart":[{"pen":1},{"paper":1}]
 }

-To update an order do a PUT request to <SERVER>/order.
+* To update an order do a PUT request to <SERVER>/order.
 The body requires order id, name and a cart: list of valid items and their quantity.

 {
 	"id":"61f27a8b506cb23d13d7ac48",
 	"cart":[{"pen":4},{"eraser":3}]
 }

-To query an order do a GET request to <SERVER>/order.
+* To query an order do a GET request to <SERVER>/order.
 The body requires order id.

 {
 	"id":"61f27a8b506cb23d13d7ac48",